 Expected level products have value-adding features that seek to differentiate them both in the marketplace and from core and generic products.
-The danger with expected level products is that they become normalized over time and potentially revert to the core level.
+The danger with expected-level products is that they become normalized over time and potentially revert to core-level products.

-When WIFI was first offered in hotels, it created a high amount of value that was priced accordingly.
-Nowadays, WIFI is so ubiquitous as to be free of charge in most establishments – therefore relegating it to a core or generic product at best.
+When Wi-Fi was first offered in hotels, it created a high amount of value and was priced accordingly.
+Nowadays, Wi-Fi is so ubiquitous as to be free in most establishments – therefore relegating it to a core or generic product at best.

 4. Augmented level products

 Augmented products are truly differentiated in their respective markets.
 A consumer may not directly seek out the extra features that make a product augmented, but these features do contribute to competitive advantage, nonetheless.

 Potential products are simply the transformations an augmented product might undergo in the future.
 Businesses must aim to surprise and delight consumers to sustain brand equity through innovation.
 This also ensures that augmented products are continually updated so that they avoid falling to lower levels of the model.

 Adobe’s photo editing software is one such example, with engineers constantly adding new features and ensuring that the software is compatible with new camera releases.